ceph/ceph/doc/rados/operations/cache-tiering.rst

 disable and remove it.

 #.
-Change the cache mode to ``forward`` so that new and modified objects will
+Change the cache mode to ``proxy`` so that new and modified objects will
    flush to the backing storage pool. ::

-	ceph osd tier cache-mode {cachepool} forward
+	ceph osd tier cache-mode {cachepool} proxy

    For example::

-	ceph osd tier cache-mode hot-storage forward
+	ceph osd tier cache-mode hot-storage proxy

 #.
 Ensure that the cache pool has been flushed.
 This may take a few minutes::